wzypaul/my_work/Mathematics/README.md

-The project is an application of analytical geometry to insurance.
+"Analytical Geometry Application and Comment" is an application of analytical geometry to insurance.
 It solves the problem of how an insured person should allocated his/her weath to buy insurance so that he/she is best off.
+It also includes the comments given by the professor who graded it.